 I weight train 3-4 times a week.
 I’ve lost almost 10% body fat so even when the weight on the scale doesn’t move much it’s cool to see that body fat % go down.
 Women are sometimes afraid of getting too ripped but let’s be really honest here, you aren’t going to look like a body builder by lifting weights a few times a week.
 People have to work very hard to look like that.
+Even during times that I have gained some of the weight back, I’ve never gained back much of the body fat.
 Check out my Workouts board on pinterest for ideas on how to start.

 if it doesn’t challenge you it doesn’t change you.
 Get uncomfortable.